 - 1. Laundry facilities are required for all projects. - 2.
 There must be a minimum of one washer and one dryer per twelve (12) residential units if washer/dryer hookups are not available in each unit.
 If hookups are available in each unit, there must be a minimum of one washer and one dryer per twenty-five (25) units. - 3.
 The entrance must have a minimum roof covering of 20 square feet. - 4.
 A "folding" table or countertop must be installed.
-The working surface must be 30 to 34 inches above the floor, and must have a 27-inch high clear knee space below.
-The working surface must be a minimum 48 inches long, and have a 30 by 48 inch clear floor space around it. - 5.
+The working surface must be 30 to 34 inches above the floor, and must have a 27-inch high clear knee space below and 48 inches long minimum.
+The folding table must be centered on a 30 inch by 48 inch clear floor space. - 5.
 The primary entrance door to the laundry must be of solid construction and include a full height tempered glassed panel to allow residents a view of the outside/inside. - 6.
 The laundry room must be positioned on the site to allow for a high level of visibility from residential units or the community building/office. - 7.
 The laundry room must have adequate entrance lighting functioning from dusk to dawn. - 8.
 If the project has only one laundry facility, it must be adjacent to the community building/office (if provided) to allow easy access and provide a handicap parking space(s). - 9.
-One washer and one dryer must be front loading and usable by residents with mobility impairments (front loading), including at least a 30 by 48 inch clear floor space in front of each.
+One washer and one dryer must be front loading and usable by residents with mobility impairments (front loading), including at least a 30 inch by 48 inch clear floor space in front of each. - 10.
+Each common area laundry room must have one accessible clothes washer and dryer per three of each installed.